grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/08 Tags and Groups.md

 - For dynamic URLs, use the [URL grouping feature](/using-k6/http-requests#url-grouping).
 - To provide a meaningful name to your request, set the value of [tags.name](/using-k6/http-requests#http-request-tags).
-- To reuse common logic or organize your code better, group logic in functions or create a [local JavaScript module](/using-k6/modules#local-filesystem-modules) and import it into the test script.
+- To reuse common logic or organize your code better, group logic in functions, or create a [local JavaScript module](/using-k6/modules#local-filesystem-modules) and import it into the test script.
 - To model advanced user patterns, check out [Scenarios](/using-k6/scenarios).

 ## Tags and Groups in k6 Cloud Results